Varmtech/video-client/README.md

 ### getParticipants

-Returns an array of joined participants of the room
+Returns an array of joined participants of the room.

     videoRoom.getParticipants()